gayu999Code/streamify/README.md

-# streamifyFlow Backend
+# ChatterFlow Backend

-This is the backend for the streamifyFlow project.
+This is the backend for the ChatterFlow project.

 ## Setup